Suklaamix/xv6-kernel-hacking-project/README.md

     exit();
 }
 ```
-This code was made by chatgpt and it will read the initial read count and then the read count after reading README and then read count after reseting it.
+This test code was made by chatgpt and it will read the initial read count and then the read count after reading README and then read count after reseting it.

 The output looks something like this
 ```